Apollo9999/Climate-Sensing/README.md

 You can just set your device to whatever mode you want and wherever you want.
 I also wanted to implement moisture adaptation for my plants I will finish that too later.

-SDG 3: GOOD HEALTH AND WELL-BEING

-Using our device we have tried to make locality aware of all the disease carrying vectors present or breeding also we are able to save the crop as soon as we hear sound made by any pest, so it saves lots of efforts of farmer and makes them spray chemicals only when required, eat healthy.